cmusphinx/cmusphinx.github.io/wiki/competition.md

 ---
 layout: page
+title: Competition with CMUSphinx
 ---
-# Competition with CMUSphinx

 There are many excellent recognizers available.
 This page helps you to choose between them and compare them with CMUSphinx decoders.